-A licence holder, as long as he is listed under a pseudonym, may not take part in any sports Event under any other name.
+A licence holder, as long as he/she is listed under a pseudonym, may not take part in any sports Event under any other name.

 Changing a pseudonym is subject to the same formalities as the adoption of it.
-Anyone who has chosen a pseudonym may not return to his actual name until the National Authority has agreed and has delivered a new licence.
-The Driver may only race under his name or the pseudonym written on the licence.
+Anyone who has chosen a pseudonym may not return to his/her actual name until the National Authority has agreed and has delivered a new licence.
+The rider may only race under his/her name or the pseudonym written on the licence.

-120.08 - TEAM MANAGERS - RADIOMEN
+107.08 - TEAM MANAGERS - RADIOMEN